Black Cantabs Research Society project

-The full text of the exhibition is available on request.
 Highlights and profiles of some of those featured are given below.

 Benjamin Percy Quartey-Papafio (1917, Medicine)

-The earliest identified black student at Downing College was Benjamin Percy Quartey-Papafio, who matriculated in 1917 to study Medicine (pictured top left).
+The earliest identified Black student at Downing College was Benjamin Percy Quartey-Papafio, who matriculated in 1917 to study Medicine (see image gallery below).
 He was born in the Gold Coast on 14 July 1892, the son of Benjamin William Quartey-Papafio, who studied at Durham and Edinburgh and was the first Ghanaian to obtain a medical degree.
 His mother was Hannah Maria (née Duncan), a wealthy woman from Elmina in the Gold Coast.
 Percy, as he was known by his family, took his first year medical examinations in Cambridge but was unable to complete his training after developing cataracts.
 Although his condition - untreatable at that time - meant he could not qualify as a doctor, on returning to the Gold Coast he was able to use his medical knowledge advising town councils on health issues and was later also a member of the Legislative Council.
 He died in Accra in 1960, aged 68.

 Edmund Léon Auguste (1919, Medicine)

 Edmund was born in 1900 in Castries, St Lucia.
 He gained a Government Scholarship to St Mary’s College in Castries in 1912, where he was a member of the Cadet Corps and a School Prefect.
-He was awarded the first ever St Lucia University Scholarship, introduced in 1918, before matriculating at Downing College in 1919 to study Medicine (pictured top, centre).
+He was awarded the first ever St Lucia University Scholarship, introduced in 1918, before matriculating at Downing College in 1919 to study Medicine (see image gallery below).
 (His Headmaster at St Mary’s College, John Desmond Fisher, was himself a recent graduate of Downing (matriculating in 1910), which may explain why he chose this College).
 During his time at Downing, Edmund represented the College at boxing, reaching the Bantam Weight final of the inter-collegiate competition in 1921.
 After graduating the following year, he completed his clinical training at the Middlesex Hospital, continuing with his boxing and successfully representing the Hospital.
 After qualifying as a doctor in 1925, Dr Auguste returned to St Lucia as Medical Officer for the Fifth District in Castries before leaving to take up a new post in the Gold Coast (now Ghana) in July 1927.